PrincetonAfeez/Rate-Limiter/README.md

 memory estimates.

 Denied decisions are logged at WARNING level; allowed decisions at INFO.
+Benchmark runs emit a structured `benchmark.summary` log event with per-algorithm throughput, allow/deny counts, memory estimates, and the `--cost` value used.

 Structured logs are emitted as JSON strings through Python's standard logging module.